offsecin/infosecblog/_posts/2021-10-13-Self_notes_Android_Security.markdown

 Note: Android follows AID concept instead of traditionla unix like UID/GID.Though all AID entries map to both a UID and GID, the UID may not necessarily be used to represent a user on the system.
 For instance, AID_SDCARD_RW maps to sdcard_rw, but is used only as a supplemental group, not as a UID on the system.One can find definitions for AIDs in system/core/ include/private/android_filesystem_config.

+ # Zygote
+Zygote One of the first processes started when an Android device boots is the Zygote process.
+Zygote, in turn, is responsible for starting additional services and loading libraries used by the Android Framework.
+The Zygote process then acts as the loader for each Dalvik process by creating a copy of itself, or forking.
+This optimization prevents having to repeat the expensive process of loading the Android Framework and its dependencies when starting Dalvik processes (including apps).
+As a result, core libraries, core classes, and their corresponding heap structures are shared across instances of the DalvikVM.
+Zygote’s second order of business is starting the system_server process.
+This process holds all of the core services that run with elevated privileges under the system AID.
+NOTE: The system_server process is so important that killing it makes the device appear to reboot.
+However, only the device’s Dalvik subsystem is actually rebooting.